Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: System Model

 \section{System Model}

 Fig. \ref{fig:SSSystemModel} shows an RIS-empowered spectrum sensing system, where an RIS is employed to assist the SU in acquiring the parameters of the signal broadcasted by the PT.
-The communication between the PT and the PR takes place through a line-of-sight (LoS) link, assuming that the reflected signal from the RIS to the PR can be neglected compared to the LoS signal.
+The communication between the PT and the PR takes place through a line-of-sight (LoS) link, assuming that the reflected signal from the RIS to the PR can be neglected compared to the LoS signal { since the RIS is positioned near the SU}.
 The communication between the PT and SU occurs through a direct link and the reflected signals from the RIS.
 The main objective of the RIS is to maximize the received signal power by the SU through the RIS.

-Here, we incorporate an RIS consisting of $N=N_x\times N_y$ reflecting elements arranged in a uniform planar array, visually represented by yellow squares in Fig. \ref{fig:SSSystemModel}.
-The controller represented by the blue square at the bottom right corner of the RIS is used to provide the dynamic phase adjustment for each reflecting element as $0^\circ$ or $180^\circ$ using PIN diodes. $\mathbf{h}\in \mathbb{C}^{N}$, $\mathbf{g}\in \mathbb{C}^{N}$, and $p\in \mathbb{C}$ represent the channels of the PT-RIS, RIS-SU, and PT-SU, respectively.
-Here, $x[k]$ and $r[k]$ are the complex baseband signals transmitted by the PT and received by the SU, respectively, while $n[k]\sim \mathcal{N}_{\mathbb{C}}\left(0,\sigma_{n}^2\right)$ denotes the noise at the SU.
-The received signal, $r[k]$, at the SU under the hypotheses $\mathcal{H}_0$ (the PT is in idle mode) and $\mathcal{H}_1$ (the PT is in transmit mode) can be expressed as follows
+Here, we incorporate an RIS consisting of $N=N_x\times N_y$ reflecting elements arranged in a uniform planar array, visually represented by yellow squares in Fig. \ref{fig:SSSystemModel}. $\mathbf{h}\in \mathbb{C}^{N}$, $\mathbf{g}\in \mathbb{C}^{N}$, and $p\in \mathbb{C}$ represent the channels of the PT-RIS, RIS-SU, and PT-SU, respectively.
+Here, $x[k]$ and $r[k]$ are the complex baseband signals transmitted by the PT and received by the SU, respectively, while $n[k]\sim \mathcal{N}_{\mathbb{C}}\left(0,\sigma_{n}^2\right)$ denotes the noise at the SU. { The SU receives either the reflected form of $x[k]$ from the RIS when the PT is in transmit mode or experiences noise when the PT is in idle mode.} The received signal, $r[k]$, at the SU under the hypotheses $\mathcal{H}_0$ (the PT is in idle mode) and $\mathcal{H}_1$ (the PT is in transmit mode) can be expressed as follows